mbg206/code-ninjas-kiosk/readme.md

 - Automatic reloading of ninjas

-  - For when a session length update occurs during the session
+  - For when a session length or belt update occurs during the session

 - Overall reduced latency